National Commission for Indian System of Medicine

 The National Commission for Indian System of Medicine (abbreviate: NCISM) is a statutory and regulatory body of 29 members, formed by Government of India for framing policies for institutions engaged in Indian System of Medicine and medical professionals.
-It replaced the Central Council of Indian Medicine on 07 October 2020.
+It replaced the Central Council of Indian Medicine on 11 June 2021.

 The institution will have Boards of assessment and rating and Board of ethics and registration of practitioners of Indian systems of medicine.
 This commission is working under Ministry of Ayush and will govern the Board of Ayurveda and Unani and the Board of Unani, Siddha and Sowarigpa.

 Indian Medicine Central Council Act, 1970

 In 1971, Central Council of Indian Medicine was set up under Indian Medicine Central Council Act, 1970 to monitor higher education in Indian systems of medicine, including Ayurveda, Siddha, Unani and Sowa-Rigpa.

-National Commission for Indian System of Medicine (NCISM) Act, 2021
+National Commission for Indian System of Medicine Act, 2020

-The National Commission for Indian System of Medicine was formed in 2020 by the Government of India as statutory body by passing The National Commission for Indian System of Medicine (NCISM) Bill.
-The bill was passed in the Lok Sabha, in August 2021, and replaced Indian Medicine Central Council Act, 1970.
+The National Commission for Indian System of Medicine was formed in 2021 by the Government of India as statutory body by passing The National Commission for Indian System of Medicine (NCISM) Bill, 2019.
+The National Commission for Indian System of Medicine (Amendment) Bill, 2021 was passed in the Lok Sabha, in August 2021, and replaced Indian Medicine Central Council Act, 1970.

-The National Commission for Indian System of Medicine set up according to the National Commission for Indian System of Medicine Act, 2021, will govern the Board of Ayurveda and Unani and the Board of Unani, Siddha and Sowarigpa.
+The National Commission for Indian System of Medicine set up according to the National Commission for Indian System of Medicine Act, 2020, will govern the Board of Ayurveda and Unani and the Board of Unani, Siddha and Sowarigpa.